 Finally, a call comes in.
 My applications have been seen.
 “Are you available to interview next week?”

 Immediately the pit of anxiety lifts.
 Someone once said, “All happiness is the release of internal pressure”, and right now such quotes seem sage.
 It occurs to me that I’m happy just to have prospects; they offer a few days’ vacation from anxiety, a few days of effortless peace.

 But the interviews go nowhere.
 The gnawing pit returns.

 I’ve known couples who must bear the question of “Will our baby be healthy?” for an unavoidable season.
-Technology has given us marvels, but absent from them is the ability to fully diagnose an unborn baby.
 While the couple waits, the knot feels like an unavoidable companion.

-Or there’s the myriad of singles who repeatedly drag a parent, mentor, or friend to coffee over the honest question tugging at their heart: “Will God ever bring me a mate?”
-After talking their latte cold, they walk away with renewed hope from their well-meaning friend that God has someone out there for them.
+Or there’s the myriad of singles who repeatedly drag a parent, mentor, or friend to coffee over the honest question tugging at their heart: “Will God ever bring me anyone?”
+After talking their latte cold, they walk away with renewed hope.
 It feels so good.
-But after a few more months or years pass and nobody shows up, it appears that God wasn’t listening to the chat, and the pit returns.
-(So they arrange another chat.)
+But after a few more months pass and nobody shows up, the pit returns.
+And they arrange another chat.